 The process of collecting money and paying for government begins with preparing the annual budget.
 A budget is a plan of action for the coming year expressed in dollars and cents.
+In other words, a budget is a plan the government uses to outline and reach its goals.
 Each year the supervisor of each town and village must submit a budget to their boards.
 The document outlines appropriations (estimated expenses) for the coming year along with anticipated revenues and their sources.
 A public hearing is held to enable citizens to ask questions and offer their opinions.
 Town board members and village trustees can recommend changes.
-Once agreement is reached, the municipality adopts the budget.
+Once agreement is reached, the municipality adopts the budget.29

-State law and the city and county charters set deadlines for the submission and adoption of the budget.
-Once the responsible body has adopted a budget, the administrative officials must follow it through the fiscal year, or seek a revision from the town or village board if change becomes necessary.
+Deadlines for the submission and adoption of the budget are determined by Town/Village law.
+Once the governing board has adopted the budget by resolution, the administrative officials must follow it through the fiscal year or seek a revision from the town or village board if change becomes necessary.